Giant tortoise who helped save species retires in Galapagos Islands

 And Diego gets a lot of the credit; he is believed to be responsible for 40 percent of the island’s newly repatriated tortoises.

-Another tortoise, "E5," is responsible for the other 60 percent of Española tortoises, according to the New York Times.
-But Diego has garnered attention for his "big personality" and for being "quite aggressive, active and vocal in his mating habits," James Gibbs, professor of environmental and forest biology at the State University of New York in Syracuse, told the New York Times.
+Another tortoise, "E5," is responsible for the other 60 percent of Española tortoises, according to The New York Times.
+But Diego has garnered attention for his "big personality" and for being "quite aggressive, active and vocal in his mating habits," James Gibbs, a professor of environmental and forest biology at the State University of New York in Syracuse, told the Times.

 Goats were eliminated from Española Island by 1978 and from several other islands in the archipelago by 2006.
 And while the tortoise population has made major gains, it has a long way to go to grow to the size of its original population: between 200,000 and 300,000 tortoises.